CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 **How is your data measured?**

 Is it important for your data to be ranked (quantitative) or categorized without an order (qualitative)?
-Find out more about how your data can be measured on [this webpage](http://wiki.gis.com/wiki/index.php/Scale_of_measurement).
+Find out more about how your data can be measured on [the GIS Wiki](http://wiki.gis.com/wiki/index.php/Scale_of_measurement).

 **Does your data need to be normalized?**